I Think I’m Married to a Sociopath

 When you hear the word sociopath, you might picture a deranged, crazy-eyed killer from a horror movie—and while you could be right, you could also be living with one and not even know it.

-What Does a Sociopath Look Like?
+What Does a APD Look Like?

 When You’re Married to a Sociopath